-Atlantide is open nightly from 7:00pm.
-You do not need to make a reservation.
-The last seating is at 9:30pm.
+Atlantide is open nightly from 7:00pm and you do not need to make a reservation, however it’s worth remembering that the last order is taken at 9:30pm.

 Indochine is an entirely new restaurant concept for Silversea.
-They call the style ‘pan-Asian’ and there are dishes from as far afield as India, Thailand, China and Indonesia.
+The style is called ‘pan-Asian’ and so there are dishes from as far afield as India, Thailand, China and Indonesia.

 Indeed, the Indochine menu sets the scene: “Tonight you will not discover Spaghetti, yet a cuisine based on the travels of Marco Polo and more precisely the spices he introduced to the West”.

 The restaurant has a modern Japanese decor and there is seating for couples and small groups, as well as one enormously long communal table!

 The Indochine menu has some delightful highlights.
 As a matter of fact, I really enjoyed the Chinese Hot & Sour Soup based on a vegetable stock with Vinegar, Chilli, Soya and Ginger.
 The flavours were exquisitely balanced and the spice had just the right amount of kick.
 Also, the Gado Gado Salad was authentic Indonesian and the Tuna Nikkei with its Rice Wine Vinegar and Radishes was delightfully refreshing.

 However, some of the other dishes were not as good.
 In particular the Sweet & Sour Tiger Prawns and the Slow Cooked Veal with Chilli Glaze – both struggled with overly sweetened sauces.